 They may be asymptomatic, or may present with conductive hearing loss, dizziness, or otorrhea.

-Cholesterol granuloma (CG) is a special type of middle ear granulation tissue which is particularly prone to bleeding and is a frequent cause of a hemotympanum.
-Cholesterol granulomas represent the most common cystic lesion of the petrous apex.
+Cholesterol granuloma (CG), also sometimes called a chocolate cyst of the ear or blue domed cyst, is a special type of middle ear granulation tissue which is particularly prone to bleeding and is a frequent cause of a hemotympanum.
+Cholesterol granulomas represent the most common cystic lesion o...

 Chondrosarcomas of the base of the skull are rare compared with other skull base tumors but are an important differential diagnosis as surgical resection and management are affected by the preoperative diagnosis.